westonstearns/courses-stattleship-r-intro/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1  key:49df9c3d68
 ## Combining game log data

-As you saw the `game_log_data` data set is a group of repeated multidimentional lists.
+As you saw the `game_log_data` data set is a group of repeated multidimensional lists.
 Each name you saw in the summary was its own list.

 You will only be using one of the sublists in the following exercises, but we want to collect the data from each of the 31 repeated lists.